adriannier/applescript-Nudge-My-Window/README.md

 Each quadrant can be subdivided into its left, right, top, and bottom half.

-The following examples also apply to quadrants 2, 3, and 4.

 `1 left` Left half of quadrant 1
 `1 right` Right half of quadrant 1
 `1 top` Top half of quadrant 1
 `1 bottom` Bottom half of quadrant 1

+These examples also apply to quadrants 2, 3, and 4.

 #### Sub-Quadrants

 Each quadrant can be subdivided into its sub-quadrants.

-The following examples also apply to quadrants 2, 3, and 4.

 `1 sub 1` Sub-quadrant 1 of quadrant 1
 `1 sub 2` Sub-quadrant 2 of quadrant 1
 `1 sub 3` Sub-quadrant 3 of quadrant 1
 `1 sub 4` Sub-quadrant 4 of quadrant 1

+These examples also apply to quadrants 2, 3, and 4.

 ### Columns

-Windows can be arranged in one of four columns name `a`, `b`, `c`, and `d`.
+Windows can be arranged in one of four columns named `a`, `b`, `c`, and `d`.

 ### Thirds

-Here, the window is resized to either a third of the horizontal OR vertical screen size.
-The perpendicular side of the window is always resized to fill the screen.

-In other words, the window is either resized to be a column or a row.
+The screen is divided into thirds and the window is arranged either as a column or as a row.

 `one third left` Left column
 `one third horizontal center` Center column